My Al Capone Museum | home

 Touhy gangster William 'Willie' Sharkey.

 He may have been the 'Bill' Di Giovanni spoke to before getting shot.
 Sharkey will also get away from any murder charge in the Di Giovanni murder.
-He along with Touhy and other gang members will be arrested later for kidnapping.
-They will be found not guilty of the Hamm kidnapping.
-On December 1, 1931, just before being officially released, Sharkey will hang himself in his holding cell with his necktie.
+He, along with Touhy, and other gang members, will be arrested later for connection in the kidnappings of Wiliam Hamm and Jake 'The Barber' Factor.
+They are eventually found not guilty and on December 1, 1931, just before being officially released, Sharkey will hang himself in his holding cell with his necktie.
 He had gotten unknown written death threats sent to him at the jail stating that he was going to be killed as soon as he stepped outside.
-He decided to end his own life.
+Petrified, He just decided to end it all.

 (St. Paul police mugshot)

-From violent beginnings to a violent end, Fred Di Giovanni will die from his gunshot wounds.
+From violent beginnings to a violent end, Fred Di Giovanni will die from his gunshot wounds at the hospital.
 At his inquest, his wife told the coroner that he was a tailor for the Belmonte Bros, but that he was out of work at the time.
 He never really did any work for them, and was really representing himself to others as a salesman for the business.
 This was more of a cover, as was done by most gangsters.
-She also said that Di Giovanni had been very fond of gambling, which could also mean he had a gambling problem.
+She also said that Di Giovanni had been very fond of gambling, which could also mean he had a big gambling problem.

-His body was sent to an undertaker in Evanston.
-His body was viewed at his sister's house at 1528 W. Harrison.
-A funeral mass was held at Our Lady of Pompeii church.
-He is buried alone at Mt.
+His body was sent to an undertaker Joseph Sylvester Schaefer in Evanston.
+The viewing was held at 1528 W. Harrison in Chicago.
+This is the house where his sisters and mother lived at the time.
+A funeral mass was held at Our Lady of Pompeii church, and from there, he is buried alone at Mt.
 Carmel Cemetery in Hillside, Illinois.
+A short graveside prayer is recited by Reverend Gagnola.
+His wife Charlotte Pacelli Di Giovanni will pass away in 1981.
+She is entombed across at Queen of Heaven cemetery.

 Di Giovanni's obituary that appeared in the Chicago Tribune and in the Chicago Daily News.